jr-k/irtx-tv-always-on/README.md

 ## 0. Hardware
 - RaspberryPi 4
-- TV with CEC enabled
+- TV with HDMI-CEC enabled
 - TV connected to HDMI-0 RaspberryPi 4 (**not HDMI-1 !**)

 ## 1. Download